open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 ### Understanding the javaagent components

-OpenTelemetry Auto Instrumentation java agent's jar can logically be divided into 3 parts:
+The javaagent jar can logically be divided into 3 parts:

 * Modules that live in the system class loader
 * Modules that live in the bootstrap class loader